-For the three-month periods ended September 30, 2024 and 2023 (Unaudited)

-(expressed in thousands of Canadian dollars or other currencies, except for number of equity instruments and per share amounts)
+For the three-month and nine-month periods ended March 31, 2025 and 2024 (Unaudited) (expressed in thousands of Canadian dollars or other currencies, except for number of equity instruments and per share amounts)

 1. Nature of operations

 Strategic Resources Inc. ("Strategic" or the "Company") is a publicly listed company incorporated under the Ontario Business Corporations Act on October 25, 2004 and continued under the British Columbia Business Corporations Act on June 7, 2016.
 The Company is listed on the TSX-Venture Exchange ("TSXV"), having the symbol SR.V.